Vintageinfo – All About Vintage Lighting

 Width: ∅ 70 cm / 27.55”

 The Semi pendant lamp received an iF Design Award in 1971.
-It was designed by Thorup and Bonderup in 1969 while they were still students.
+It was designed by Torsten Thorup and Claus Bonderup in 1969, while they were still students.

 IKEA

-Also IKEA sold the Semi pendant lamp.
+IKEA also sold the Semi pendant lamp.
 It appears in catalogues from the 1980s.
-They did not change the name, as they often do with other lamps.
+In this case, IKEA kept the original name instead of renaming the model, as it often did with other lamps.

 Fog & Mørup